Le Tigre (clothing brand)

 Le Tigre is an American brand of apparel designed to rival Lacoste in styling.
-First offered in 1977, Le Tigre polos sported a leaping tiger in lieu of Lacoste's signature crocodile and Retro Fox's leaping fox.
+First offered in 1977, Le Tigre polos sported a leaping tiger in lieu of Lacoste's signature crocodile.
 The brand made a comeback in 2003, after being out of production through the 1990s.
 Le Tigre had become popular during the later 1980s; celebrities from Wilt Chamberlain, LL Cool J, and even Ronald Reagan were seen wearing the tiger.
 The company is based in New York City.
 Le Tigre has been a subsidiary of Kenneth Cole Productions since 2007.
 The brand was then purchased by Infinity Lifestyle Brands and Hilco Brands in November 2015.